jimdigriz/debian-clearfog-gt-8k/README.md

     make

 **N.B.** you will be prompted to `sudo` up as parts of the build need to create devices, create mountpoints and read root owned files in the chroot

+**N.B.** the [kernel used is from Debian backports](https://packages.debian.org/buster-backports/linux-image-arm64) as [stable does not have](https://packages.debian.org/buster/linux-image-arm64) the [necessary fixes in it yet](https://developer.solid-run.com/knowledge-base/armada-8040-debian/#pure-debian-upstream)

 # Deploy